xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </pre>
 </div>

+### Traffic Engineering (Tactical Steering) – SR-TE Policy

+Segment Routing provides a simple and scalable way of defining an end-to-end application-aware traffic engineering path known as an SR-TE Policy.
+The SR-TE Policy expresses the intent of the applications constraints across the network.
+The path computation will minimize the number of segments required to build the end to end path across the network, simplifying deploying and increasing the supported path length.

+In the Agile Metro design, SR-TE can be utilized for both IPv6 and MPLS dataplanes for more advanced traffic engineering use cases.

+Path computation of the end to end SR-TE path is carried out either on the head-end node or by using a PCE (Path Computation Element).
+SR-TE policies can be persistently configured on the head-end node or computed on-demand using Cisco "On-Demand Next Hop" or ODN feature.

+### Segment Routing Path Computation Element (SR-PCE)

+Segment Routing Path Computation Element, or SR-PCE, is a Cisco Path Computation Engine (PCE) and is implemented as a feature included as part of Cisco IOS-XR operating system.
+The function is typically deployed on Cisco's virtual router, the XRv-9000 as it involves control plane operations only.
+The SR-PCE gains network topology awareness from BGP-LS advertisements received from the underlying IGP network.
+Such knowledge is leveraged by the embedded multi-domain computation engine to provide optimal path information to Path Computation Element Clients (PCCs) using the Path Computation Element Protocol (PCEP).

+The PCC is the device where the service originates (PE) and therefore it requires end-to-end connectivity over the segment routing enabled multi-domain network.

 ## Agile networks using SRv6 or IPv4 unnumbered interfaces

 If building an IPv6/SRv6 based network, IS-IS utilizes link-local addresses for